TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-login-failed-without-ssl.md

 ## **Recommended steps**

+1. As a part of our maintenance activity, we are working on changing out gateway certificate used to [connect to the server using SSL](https://docs.microsoft.com/azure/postgresql/concepts-ssl-connection-security).
+Refer to the steps to mitigate the issue in [this article](https://docs.microsoft.com/azure/postgresql/concepts-certificate-rotation)
-1. To fix this issue, please ensure SSL is configured correctly on the server.
+2. To fix this issue, please ensure SSL is configured correctly on the server.
 You can refer to [this article](https://docs.microsoft.com/azure/postgresql/concepts-ssl-connection-security) for assistance with configuring your client applications to connect to Azure Database for PostgreSQL using SSL.
 You can download application libraries and connection instructions for many common languages [here](https://docs.microsoft.com/azure/postgresql/concepts-connection-libraries).
-2. You can also obtain system-generated connection strings for common application libraries by navigating to your database server in the [Azure Portal](https://portal.azure.com) and click on the "**Connection Strings**" blade.
+3. You can also obtain system-generated connection strings for common application libraries by navigating to your database server in the [Azure Portal](https://portal.azure.com) and click on the "**Connection Strings**" blade.

 ## **Recommended documents**